-Task Manager is the most important program you will have access to when everything else has either crashed or not responding.
-The post lists down some of the best tips and tricks of the Windows Task Manager.
-I am sure this is going to be helpful.
+Task Manager is the most important program you will have access to when everything else has either crashed or is not responding.
+The post lists some of the best tips and tricks of the Windows Task Manager.
+I am sure this will be helpful.

-Most of these set of tips and tricks was posted by Dave Plummer, on Reddit recently He was the developer who wrote the Task Manager Program in 1994 during the Windows XP days at home.
+Most of this set of tips and tricks was posted by Dave Plummer, on Reddit.
+He was the developer who wrote the Task Manager Program in 1994 during the Windows XP days at home.
 He added all these essential keyboard shortcuts, which still work.

 Windows Task Manager Tips and Tricks